Skip to main content

 For additional details about the Fund’s ordinary income, see the Fund’s Section 19(a) Notice.

 *Daily income: Dividend amount declared daily by the fund.
 Monthly income: Dividend amount is the sum of all daily dividends in a month.
-The funds regular monthly distributions may be subject to federal and/or state and local taxes and may be re-characterized as ordinary income.
 Any re-characterization will be reported in shareholders’ 1099-DIV forms after the end of the year.
 Ordinary income: Income amount may include both Short-Term Capital Gain and market discount.
 Market Discount is the excess of the stated redemption price of the bond at maturity over the basis of such bond immediately after its acquisition.
 Funds are required to recognize Short-Term Capital Gain and market discount as ordinary taxable income.

 Characteristics